accordproject/ergo/contribute-to-ergo/developers/README.md

 This means that since we generate the documentation from the source code, we can easily provide version-specific documentation by simply checking out a version of Ergo and running the build.

-## License
+## License <a name="license"></a>

-Ergo is distributed under the terms of the Apache 2.0 License, see [LICENSE](https://github.com/accordproject/ergo/tree/222afd03ba7533f77af4b8a3949f599dde434ced/LICENSE/README.md)
+Accord Project source code files are made available under the Apache License, Version 2.0 (Apache-2.0), located in the LICENSE file.
+Accord Project documentation files are made available under the Creative Commons Attribution 4.0 International License (CC-BY-4.0), available at http://creativecommons.org/licenses/by/4.0/.

 Copyright 2018 Clause, Inc.